afnog/afnog.github.io/sse/ldap/presentation.md

 Use `kadmin.local` (running as root) to create the first few principals:

 * a host principal for the host itself;
-* a regular principal "student";
+* a regular principal `student`;
-* a KDC admin principal "student/admin".
+* a KDC admin principal `student/admin`.

+The host principal will have a key generated and stored in a file.
+The users (regular principals) have passwords instead of keys.

 ---